Backhousia citriodora

 Flower cluster

-The leaves on steam distillation yield a pale yellow, lemon-lime scented essential oil used as a flavour and fragrance component and disinfecting agent in a wide range of products, including food, perfumes, medicines, cleaning and toiletry goods.
+Essential oil - Steam distillation of the leaves yields a pale yellow, lemon-lime-scented essential oil, used in a wide range of products, including food, perfumes, medicines, cleaning, and toiletry goods.

-The leaves are also used fresh or dried as a culinary herb to add flavour to sweet and savoury dishes, oils, syrups and preserves.
-They are also commonly brewed into a citrus flavoured tea.
+Culinary herb - The leaves are also used fresh or dried as a culinary herb, to add flavour to sweet and savoury dishes, oils, syrups, and preserves.

-Honeybees can be observed vigorously working the flowers, but their importance to honey production is unknown.
+Bee forage - Honeybees can be observed working vigorously on the flowers, though their importance to honey production is unknown.

 Climate